harvesthill/reddit-wiki-archive/steroids/index.md

 [View the traffic statistics](http://www.reddit.com/r/steroids/about/traffic/) or [growth tracking](http://redditmetrics.com/r/steroids) for r/steroids at any time.

-## Please Read The [Community Goals, Responsibility, &amp; Rules](/steroids/index/subreddit_rules.md) prior to posting or participation.
+## Please Read The [Community Goals, Responsibility, & Rules](/steroids/index/subreddit_rules.md) prior to posting or participation.

 ## Critical Thinking